Did you know your reusable bag can have a second life?

 Ready to be part of the change?

-Share this information, educate your community, and take action.
-Together, we can ensure that every bag has a long and useful life.
+Share this information with your community and take action.
+Together, we can ensure every bag has a long and useful life.

-Conclusion: Reusing a bag many times is best for the environment.
-And when it’s no longer usable, recycling it properly is what gives it that “second life” and closes the loop.
+Conclusion: Reusing a bag as many times as possible is the best option for the environment, and when it can no longer be used, recycling it properly is the best way to give it a second life and close the loop.

 Thank you for helping spread this important message! ♻